tvanslyke/ENGW-3302/discourse-community-manual.md

 # Programming Discourse
-Here we'll walk through some quirks of in the way programmers write and talk as well as some expectations.
-These mostly apply to more dynamic communication mediums like a [mailing list](#the-mailing-list).
+Here we'll walk through some quirks of in the way programmers write and talk as well as some expectations about how communication should occur.
+Think of this section as a guide of "what to say" or "how to say it" in general.
+Not every convention or best practice is covered here, but some common mistakes and confusions are pointed out so that a newcomer like yourself doesn't get *too* lost when trying to communicate with other programmers (getting a *little* lost is okay and is a rite of passage in the programming community).